-Have you been involved in a motor accident, a work-related mishap or an accident in a public place?
+Have you suffered personal injury after being involved in a motor accident, a work-related mishap or an accident in a public place?

 You may have been the victim of medical negligence.
 Are you suffering a physical or psychological injury?
 Do you find yourself having to spend money on medical or other bills?
 Are you suffering a loss of income due to an accident?
 If so, you may be entitled to compensation for personal injury*, loss of earnings, damage to property or vehicles, medical expenses and any other loss resulting from an accident.

-We have a proven track record in achieving optimal results for our clients.
-We can help whether through negotiating a settlement, through the Injuries Board (PIAB) or through court.
+We have a proven track record in achieving optimal results for our personal injury clients.
+We can help whether through negotiating a settlement, through the Personal Injuries Assessment Board (PIAB) or through court.

-Having acted for claimants, defendants and insurance companies for more than 25 years we know both sides of the fence.
+Having acted as personal injury solicitors for claimants, defendants and insurance companies for more than 25 years we know both sides of the fence.
 Home or hospital visits are available for clients with serious injuries and first consultations are free.

 We provide guidance in relation to: